brunella10/seattle-201d23/class-12-canvas-chartjs/README.md

 On Friday afternoon we'll publish the entrance exam for Code 301, which doubles as the final exam for this course, and it will be due by Sunday night by 11:59pm.
 Do take this exam even if you are not planning to go to Code 301 right away, as it is part of your grade for this course.
 The exam is a bit different from the quizzes for multiple reasons:

 1. It is longer: 25 questions.
 (Still all multiple-guess, at least)
 2. It is administered by a service called EdRepublic and is actually their exam mechanism embedded in Canvas, so it is going to look and feel a little different.
 You've seen it before, on the 201 entrance exam that you took.
 3. You only get one attempt at taking it.
 No re-dos.
-	- Do note, though, that you can still be resourceful and use books, Google, a REPL, whatever, to answer the questions.
+4.Do note, though, that you can still be resourceful and use books, Google, a REPL, whatever, to answer the questions.

 ---